 Get set, BAKE!
 To celebrate the return of the nations’ favourite programme (affectionately dubbed by us) we’ve put together a guide for the essentials that you’ll need to get baking.
 We can’t wait for the Channel 4 reboot – after all – we wouldn’t have wanted it to get stale… pardon the pun.
 And we believe the only way to stave off the pangs of junger (jealous hunger) brought on by The Great British Bake Off is to get baking something wonderful to eat whilst watching the show.
-That’s science.
+Now that, that’s science.

-Get Baking with these 10 Essentials.
+Get Baking with these 10 Essentials:

 The Measuring Scales